Editorial Sources

 Anything fetched from a Tier B source must be cross-referenced against a Tier A source before being stated as fact in a GFC article.
 Tier B is used to find and contextualize developments; Tier A is used to confirm them.

-Part 2: Country sources
+Country sources

 Each country section lists the national regulatory bodies, dietary authorities, and reputable national medical press for that market.
 When writing country-specific content, these are the only national sources permitted.